shanqyeet/lecture-js-intro-1/PITCHME.md

 +++
 ### It's...
 * Client-side scripting language
-* Reveloped by Brendan Eich in 1995
+* Developed by Brendan Eich in 1995
 * Can be run on any operating systems and almost all web browsers

 +++